tenet-ac-za/safire.ac.za-website/content/safire/news/20250901-baseline-changes.md

 - **1 April 2026**: Providers that remain non-compliant will be considered in breach of §6 of the [Participation Agreement]({{< ref "/safire/policy/participation/_index.md" >}}) and may be suspended from the Federation.

-- Where written reasons are accepted, these will [be published]({{< ref "/technical/saml2/sirtfi/_index.md" >}}) in lieu of a self-attestation of compliance.
-Acceptance of such reasons will defer enforcement of the above requirements for a maximum of one year.
+- Written reasons may be accepted at the discretion of the Federation Operator, taking into account the specific areas of non-compliance and any constraints faced by the entity.
+Where accepted, a summary of these reasons may [be published]({{< ref "/technical/saml2/sirtfi/_index.md" >}}) in place of a formal self-attestation of compliance.
+Acceptance will defer enforcement of the relevant requirements for a period of up to one year, after which they will be subject to reevaluation.

 > This change links to additional requirements explained in the section on [security vulnerabilities and outdated software](#security-vulnerabilities-and-outdated-software).
 {.message-box}

+For the avoidance of doubt, identity providers that submit written reasons will not have Sirtfi compliance asserted in their metadata until such time as they are able to self-attest.
+All other requirements remain unchanged.

 ## Changes affecting service providers